Sign up for Cathy’s monthly newsletter featuring more in-depth information about Santa Barbara County, California.

 I was born in mid-century Los Angeles to everyday storytellers living in a storied land.
 By the time I was nine years old our family moved to Santa Barbara County, California, only 100 miles north but a world away.
 Here, my love of the landscape, local characters, and true historic tales bordering on myth, were fashioned into the home of my heart.

-Whether in class, reading at home by the fireplace, or looking out the window from my perch in the backseat of our Ford Galaxy, I felt the imprint of history just beneath the present.
-I could almost see the Chumash, Santa Barbara’s First People, paddling their tomol through the treacherous Santa Barbara Channel.
-I imagined the Spanish padres and their militia stalking the coastline.
+Whether in class, reading at home by the fireplace, or looking out the window from the backseat of our Ford, I felt the imprint of history just beneath the present.
+I could almost see the Chumash, Santa Barbara County’s First People, paddling their tomol through the treacherous Santa Barbara Channel.
+I imagined the Spanish padres and their somber militia stalking the coastline.
 I heard the ghostly echoes of Mexican rodeos in the valleys.
 I could see, in my imagination, a stagecoach rumble beneath oak trees, or the Chinese at work on a railroad tunnel.
-I imagined Portuguese farmers plowing their fields with little more than a horse and deep-seated faith, and the Italians who plied the sea for anchovy and sardine.
-Stories from the smallest of communities, those of Japanese and Chinese and Black residents, were harder to come by, as they were seldom acknowledged or valued by the dominant culture.
+I imagined Portuguese farmers plowing their fields with little more than a horse, a strength of will, and a deep-seated faith.
+I could almost see the lampara boats used by the Italians who plied the sea for anchovy and sardines.
+I wondered at the lives of Japanese truck farmers, the residents of local Chinatowns, and Black families whose churches still stand after 100 years.

-I treasure stories of the past that reside in old houses and barns that list, hollow and abandoned at the base of green hills.
-I feel the presence of botanists, horticulturists, and home gardeners who planted trees and shrubs that that have grown, now regal with age, that continue to flower and cool and beautify.
-I gather power from the wide flat fields in narrow coastal valleys that seem to go on forever, where flowers and sugar beets and beans were grown in profusion by families, armies of them, who bent at their labor and loved the land.
+My imagination flares in the presence of old houses and barns that list, hollow and abandoned, at the base of green hills.
+I feel the presence of botanists, horticulturists, and home gardeners who planted towns with trees and shrubs that that have grown, now regal with age, and continue to bloom and cool and beautify.
+I gather power from the wide flat fields in narrow coastal valleys that seem to go on forever, where mustard flower and sugar beets and beans were grown in profusion, and in the prolific orchards of lemon, and avocado that continue to grace our county, tended by families – armies of them – who labor hard and love the land.

 Along with stories, I gather small artifacts, found at swap meets, thrift stores, estate sales.
 I haunt museums and libraries.
-I treasure messages written on the backs of old postcards and photos, or in handwritten notes secreted between the pages of a book, or even in small, sweet stitches knitted into baby clothes.
+I treasure messages written on the backs of old postcards and photos, or in handwritten notes secreted between the pages of a book.
+I love old cookbooks and garden manuals, and see love’s hand in the small, sweet stitches knitted into baby clothes.
 I feel it in the smooth handle of an old garden hoe, the still-sharp antique saw, an old hammer or plane.
-Old paintings, cups and dishes, and all the tools and toys of a life glow of connection and reveal their lasting and common thread through time.
+Faded paintings, pretty cups and dishes, and all the tools and toys of a life glow of connection and confirm our lasting and common threads through time.

-I covet stories of my own family who dared to emigrate to the United States, the mechanics and librarians and shop owners, the maintenance workers, bookkeepers, and secretaries.
-In each I find stories so rich and edifying I keep them close, calling on them often.
+I covet stories shared by my own family, the mechanics and librarians and shop owners, the maintenance workers, bookkeepers, and secretaries.
+In each I find meaning, purpose, and connection so rich and edifying I keep them close, calling on them often.

-With time and perseverance, life began to right itself.
-During the day, I worked as an executive assistant at a large non-profit agency.
+After my son grew up, I worked as an executive assistant at a large non-profit agency.
 Nights and weekends, I wrote on a borrowed a laptop.
 I took a free writing class through adult education and joined a critique group.
 I learned to use free Apache Open Office software.
 I received a camera as a gift, and took up photography using Gimp, GNU, the free online Image Manipulation Program, to edit my photos.
-I became devoted to Robert McKee, teacher and author of Story.
-I read his books and watched all his free videos.
-In 2008, I started a blog about Santa Barbara County, California.
-I shared source material and historical research, relying on relics of daily life that belong now to the public domain.
+I became a devotee of Robert McKee, author of Story.

 From the tumble of stories collected over a lifetime, my love of writing and research, a historical mystery began to take shape, one set in Santa Barbara of the 1920s.